Belgium 9 min

 What is an independent contractor according to Belgian law?

 Independent contractors are workers who provide paid services to another party.
-However, they are classified differently to employees, and are not always entitled to the same benefits.
+However, they are classified differently from employees and are not always entitled to the same benefits.
 Independent contractors are also responsible for arranging their own taxes and social contributions.

 In Belgium, the key difference between a contractor and an employee is the relationship of authority.
 Employees are subordinates of their employer, while independent contractors are not.
 As a result, you’re generally considered a contractor if you: